 As the increasing importance of technology makes intellectual property part of every business, students interested in most types of practice find valuable insights in these courses.
 Intellectual property is especially useful if you’re interested in technology, entertainment, or publishing.

 You’ll build your foundation with our Intellectual Property Survey and basic courses like Copyright, Trademark, and Patent Law.
-Then proceed to advanced courses, including Patent Litigation, Entertainment Law, Sports Law, and Art Law.
+Then proceed to advanced courses, including Patent Litigation, Telecommunications Law, Entertainment Law, Sports Law, and Art Law.

 The increasing globalization of society, including the economy, makes literacy in international law a necessity.
 In addition to the basic International Law course, we offer many other courses in this area, including Foreign Relations, International Trade, European Union Law, International Human Rights, and Semester in Practice: London/International.